Weak and flawed leaders try to divide and conquer their followers.

 - They rarely if ever acknowledge mistakes or setbacks.
 Vulnerability is a weakness to them and to be avoided at all costs.

 - They value loyalty versus competence in their subordinates who paradoxically are always expendable as it suits their purpose.

-- They hate receiving bad news and definitely have a “shoot the messenger” mentality; someone besides them must always be to blame when something goes wrong.
+- They hate receiving bad news and have a “shoot the messenger” mentality; someone besides them must always be to blame when something goes wrong.

 - They always have to be elevated above anyone else in their surrounding orbit.
 No one is more important than them and everyone should defer to their judgment.

 - Their first instinct is to attack whenever confronted with a different point of view and these attacks are usually personal in nature rather than substantive.

 - They have no interest in expanding their worldview and prefer information that validates what they already believe to be true (whether it is or not).
 Facts are always secondary to their agenda.